OhLeMatt/COM418-2022-CMProject/README.md

-# COM418-2022-CMProject - Improvisation Helper Tool
+# COM418-2022-CMProject - Improvisation Guidance Tool

-In the context of the Computers & Music (COM-418) course at EPFL, we implemented an Improvisation Helper Tool.
+In the context of the Computers & Music (COM-418) course at EPFL, we implemented an Improvisation Guidance Tool.
 We analyse midi files to extract corresponding scales and suggest chords or notes to play along.

 We offer the following functionalities:
 * Midi file selection